Routine use cases

 What to do next

-For "What to do when travel days changes your routine plan", choose one low-pressure action: treat reminders as support rather than a score.
-Use the related Orena guide for "What to do when travel days changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when travel days changes your routine plan" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.
+For "Routine adjustment: travel days", choose one low-pressure action: treat reminders as support rather than a score.
+Use the related Orena guide for "Routine adjustment: travel days" when you want app support for that action.
+The useful signal for "Routine adjustment: travel days" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.

 Evidence boundary